Someth1ngFunny/Someth1ngFunny/README.md

-## Hi there 👋
+# Hi there 👋

 ### About me

-⚡ I'm the 18 y.o. self-taught beginner programmer
+⚡ I'm the 18 y.o. self-taught beginner programmer <br>

-🌱 I'm currently studying web dev, computer science in general
+🌱 I'm currently studying web dev, computer science in general <br>
 🔭 I'm planning to get more confident in my knowledge

 <!--